shiory602/Sushi/20210305/README.md

 - `20210305` --> branch name
 - `origin/main` --> default branch name

-Make sure to do `git push -u origin master` after making a new branch.
+Make sure to do `git push -u origin 20210305` after making a new branch.

 # Check all branches in both remote and local.
 ```Git